-You may have noticed that images play an important role in digital marketing.
+You may have noticed that images play an essential role in digital marketing.
 But are you also aware of the reasons why images in your marketing strategy are so important?
-Are you convinced enough of the benefits of images to make the extra effort and assure that all your content includes (enough) images?
+Are you convinced enough of the benefits of digital marketing images to ensure that all your content includes (enough) images?

 And even if you are aware of the importance of images, are you sure you know which type of images you should use with your content?